 Rabbits do not attract spiders.
 However, if the rabbit’s hay has lots of bugs, the rabbit’s hutch will likely attract spiders.
-If your rabbit’s hutch is quiet, undisturbed, and moist (i.e. not clean), it’s a perfect spot for bugs to live and which will lead to spiders move in.
+If your rabbit’s hutch is quiet, undisturbed, and moist (i.e. not clean), it’s a perfect spot for bugs to live and which will lead to spiders moving in.

 Spiders prefer to make homes where their spiderwebs will remain undisturbed and where there are other bugs to prey on.
 If your rabbit’s hutch isn’t cleaned regularly, it will become an ideal place for spiders to live.

 Your rabbit’s cage location will also determine how likely it is to attract spiders.
 We just talked about where spiders like to live, so in most houses that means that there are spiders in the basements, crawl spaces, and unused corners of rooms, in the garage, and by the woodpile outside.